nmathewson/walking-onions-wip/specs/07-onion-services.md

 independently.

-(Of course, it's possible that we will have v2 onion services deprecated by the time Walking Onions are implemented.
+(Of course, it's possible that we will have v2 onion services deprecated by the time Walking Onions is implemented.
 If so, that will simplify matters a great deal too.)